martinarrieta/go-dump/README.md

 Explanation of this command:

-This command will execute 8 threads, it will create chunks of 50000 rows and it will write in chunks of 1000 rows, the buffer for the chunks it will be 2000 and the tables without a primary or unique key will be done in a single chunk.
-It will add the drop table command and the database that it will backup it is "test".
-The user to connect to the mysql database is "root" and the dastination directory is "/tmp/testbackup".
-We want to execute the backup and we don't want to add the "USE DATABASE" command on each file.
+This command will execute 8 threads `--threads 8`, it will read in chunks of 50000 rows `--chunk-size 50000` and it will write in chunks of 1000 rows --output-chunk-size 1000, the buffer for the chunks it will be 2000 `--channel-buffer-size  2000` and the tables without a primary or unique key will be done in a single chunk `--tables-without-uniquekey "single-chunk"`.
+It will add the drop table command `--add-drop-table` and the database that it will backup it is "test" `--databases "test"`.
+The user to connect to the mysql database is "root" `--mysql-user root` and the dastination directory is "/tmp/testbackup" `--destination /tmp/testbackup`.
+We want to execute `--execute` the backup and we don't want to add the "USE DATABASE" command on each file `--skip-use-database`.

 ## Focus of this project